Quantile Hedging in a Semi-Static Market with Model Uncertainty: Model

-Since superhedging is in general very expensive, the agent, with limited initial capital, is willing to accept a small loss in the expected success ratio of hedging $F$, which lower the hedging cost: \begin{definition}(Quantile Hedging Price) For any $\alpha\in[0,1]$, the quantile hedging price of $F$ with expected success ratio $\alpha$ is:
+The goal of the agent is to minimize the hedging cost of $F$, with a given level of expected success ratio, in the worst case of all the models in $\prob$: \begin{definition}(Quantile Hedging Price) For any $\alpha\in[0,1]$, the quantile hedging price of $F$ with expected success ratio $\alpha$ is:

-where $\mathcal{A}(\alpha) = \{F' \text{ upper sermianalytic}: F'\geq 0, \inf\limits_{P\in\prob}\mathbb{E}\left[\psi^{F'}\right] \geq \alpha\}$. \end{definition}
+where $\mathcal{A}(\alpha) = \left\{F':\Omega \rightarrow \mathbb{R}_{+} | F'\text{ is upper sermianalytic, and } \inf\limits_{P\in\prob}\mathbb{E}_P\left[\psi^{F'}\right] \geq \alpha\right\}$. \end{definition}

-$\mathcal A(\alpha)$ is the set of upper semianalytic contingent claims which hedge $F$ with expected success ratio greater than or equal to $\alpha$, in the worst case of all relevant models and the quantile hedging price is the minimum cost of superhedging some $F'\in \mathcal A(\alpha)$.
-If $(H,q)\in\stra$ superhedges some $F'\in\mathcal C(\alpha)$, this semi-static strategy is also said to achieve the target expected success ratio $\alpha$.
+$\mathcal A(\alpha)$ is the set of upper semianalytic contingent claims which hedge $F$ with expected success ratio greater than or equal to $\alpha$, in the worst case of all the models in $\prob$ and the quantile hedging price is the minimum cost of superhedging some $F'\in \mathcal A(\alpha)$.

+\begin{remark} We choose expected success ratio, instead of success probability, as the agent's criterion for the performance of the hedging portfolio.
+The reason is that, even without model uncertainty, the solution to the quantile hedging problem with given success probability may not exist, while it always exists if success ratio is considered (see \cite{FL99}).
+Furthermore, with model uncertainty, the agent has more flexibility when targeting an expected success ratio, because the hedging strategy's performance on the paths where the superhedging fails also counts.
+To target a success probability is more restrictive and can be very expensive.
+An example in which quantile hedging with any given success probability requires superhedging is provided in Section \ref{example}. \end{remark}